michaelKurowski/univalence-mappers/README.md

 # What is this
 This is a proof of concept of an idea that's loosely inspired by the univalence principle from homotopy type theory as an inspiration.

-The general idea is that we define mappers between types to create generic functions that can handle any type that's equivalent to another type.
+The general idea is that we define mappers between types to create generic functions that can handle any type equivalent to the type that it's been initially written for.

-I.e. if we have three types that represents a customer
+I.e. if we have three types that represent a customer

 `[firstName, surname, email] // CustomerArr`